End or change an Income Withholding Order because support ended

 Fill out a new Income Withholding Order (form FL-195).

-If support ended for at least one, but not all the children, check the box "amended IWO".
+• If support ended for at least one, but not all the children, check the box "Amended IWO."

-How to calculate the new amount of support
+How to calculate the new amount of support owed for the other children

-Subtract the amount of child support paid for the child whose support terminated from the total support.
+Subtract the amount of child support paid for the child whose support ended from the total support.
 If you are paying support for more than one child as part of the same court order, your order will list the breakdown of the amount of support for each child.

 For example, each month a parent pays $200 for John, $300 for Maria, and $400 for Tracy, totaling $900 per month.
 John is 18 years old and graduated high school in May: